 The red sandstone tomb was built in 1570 and was actually the inspiration behind the Taj Mahal.
 It’s such a large complex that you could easily spend several hours there, depending on how keen you are to linger and soak up the atmosphere.

 Within walking distance, you’ll find Safdarjung Tomb, a sandstone and marble mausoleum that was constructed in the 1700s.
 It has a similar vibe to the complex surrounding Humayun’s Tomb, but attracts far fewer people.
 It’s really worth visiting.

-Lodhi Garden is a 10-minute walk away, and I highly recommend visiting.
+Lodhi Garden is a 10-minute walk away, and don’t you dare think about skipping it.

-It blew my mind.
-For a city park, it was so freaking impressive.
+For a city park, it’s so impressive.
 I mean, just look at all of those structures!
 I’ve never seen a park have so many cool buildings dropped right in the middle of it.
-I could have spent all day exploring.

-By the time I reached the Lodhi Garden, the sun was setting, which made the experience all the more magical.
+By the time you reach the Lodhi Garden, the sun will be setting, which will make the experience all the more magical.
 You could easily spend a couple of hours walking around the old historic monuments, watching families play cricket, fly kites, and picnic on the grass.